Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/05_objects.rst

 This is a very common C++ teaching mistake - please point it out by giving link to this article TODO.
 While I understand the need for mental shortcuts, "type followed by name" is only trapping beginners in incorrect thinking.
 We wish it worked this way, but it doesn't.

-If you really want too see how bad the grammar gets just check this:
+To further prove the argument, take a look at this:

 .. code::